Residential Care Homes

 Older people and/or people with disabilities, mental health issues, or learning disabilities often live at home, with or without support from friends, family or others.
 However, if help at home is not available or no longer suitable, residential care may be more appropriate.

 Residential care provides accommodation, meals, leisure activities, personal care and emotional support for those who are unable to manage at home.
-It does not include nursing care.
+A Nursing home provides all of this and also provides care from qualified nurses.

 Nursing care is treated differently to other care or services you might receive in a residential or nursing home, and the NHS will pay a fixed amount towards this.
 More information on nursing care is available in the NHS Funded Nursing Care factsheet from Age UK (external link)